-In the year before a student’s intended entry each applicant, together with his parents, is invited to meet with one of the following: the Headmaster, the Deputy Principal, the President of the College or a senior member of the college management team.
+The normal entrance age for 1st Year at St Vincent’s Castleknock College is 12 to 13 years.
+In accordance with our Admissions Policy, the Board of Management approves the list of applications once the closing date has been reached.
+Parents of successful applicants are then notified by post if their son has been offered a place.
+Successful applicants will be invited to visit the College to meet with one of the following: the Headmaster, the Deputy Principal, the President of the College or a senior member of the College Management Team.
 The purpose of this meeting is to afford applicants and their parents an opportunity to discuss their choice of St Vincent’s Castleknock College on a one-to-one basis and get answers to any questions that they and their son may have.

-Applicants who have accepted a place in the college are invited to attend an assessment test in the spring before their entry to first year.
-The purpose of this test, when taken in conjunction with an applicant’s school reports, is to assist the college in forming balanced, mixed-ability classes in the junior cycle and to flag any special needs which the college will prepare to meet.
+Applicants who have accepted a place in the College are invited to attend an assessment test in the spring before their entry to first year.
+The purpose of this test, when taken in conjunction with an applicant’s school reports, is to assist the College in forming balanced, mixed-ability classes in the junior cycle and to flag any special needs which the College will prepare to meet.